-Garden waste (brown bin/sack) collections and bulky waste collections suspended over Christmas
+Garden waste (brown bin/sack) and bulky waste collections are suspended over the festive period

 Deck the halls

-It’s time to put the Christmas decorations up but what do you do if your Christmas lights have lost their spark?
-What if your batteries need replacing?
+Have you found your Christmas lights have lost their spark?
+Or do the batteries for your Christmas ornament need replacing?
 Recycle your small broken electrical items and batteries by leaving them on top of any bin lid in separate clear bags on your collection day.